AdvancedCustomFields/docs/functions/acf_register_block.md

 ## Description
 Registers a custom block type in the Gutenberg editor.

 Blocks are the fundamental element of the Gutenberg editor.
 WordPress provides many default block types such as paragraph, heading and image.
-The `acf_register_block()` function can be used to add new block types using ACF fields to power the content and provide an abstraction layer to handle the PHP templates.
+The **acf_register_block()** function can be used to add new block types via PHP.

+Once registered, your block will appear in the "Block" location rules when editing a field group.
+This allows you to map fields to your block and define the content.
+To render the block, create a PHP template (or callback function) to output the block HTML using PHP functions like [get_field()](https://www.advancedcustomfields.com/resources/get_field/) and [the_field()](https://www.advancedcustomfields.com/resources/the_field/).

 Note: Block type registration should be done within the acf/init action.
 This is not required, but is a safe way to ensure that ACF is fully initialized.